GT200: Government response

 According to a commander in the army, which makes extensive use of the device, how well it works "depends on the static electricity stored in the body of its user.
 If the person using the detector is feeling weak physically, his static electricity will be down and weaken the effectiveness of the device."

 After the BBC reported that the British government was to warn foreign governments that the GT200 and other similar devices were "wholly ineffective" at detecting bombs and explosives, General Anupong said that the procurement of more GT200s would be halted if the device was proven to be ineffective, although existing GT200s would continue to be used for bomb detection purposes.
-Other senior military figures continued to insist that the device worked as advertised, saying that it had detected explosives, weapons and narcotics in 173 out of 236 incidents, with a success rate higher than 80 percent.
-Army Spokesperson Sansern Kaewkamnerd insisted that the GT200 units worked with 100 percent confidence and that the Army was ready to prove the units' effectiveness any time, anywhere.
+Other senior military figures continued to insist that the device worked as advertised, saying that it had detected explosives, weapons and narcotics in 173 out of 236 incidents, with a success rate higher than 80 per cent.
+Army Spokesperson Sansern Kaewkamnerd insisted that the GT200 units worked with 100 per cent confidence and that the Army was ready to prove the units' effectiveness any time, anywhere.
 Pornthip Rojanasunand, Director of the Central Institute of Forensic Science, also defended the use of the GT200 devices, claiming that they were effective when searching for bombs and even nails under water.
 She said: "I do not feel embarrassed if the bomb detector is proven ineffective.
 Personally, I have never handled the device myself.
 But my people have used it and it is accurate every time.
 Long long time ago, people believed that the Earth is flat and anyone who said otherwise faced execution.
 Things which are not visible does not necessarily mean they do not exist.
 The devices are there and no one has the right to ban their use.
 I will continue to use it."